The 10 Best Movies About Alien Abductions, Ranked

 Communion is one of those classic films that wasn't well-received at initial release but later built up a massive cult following.

 This film stars Christopher Walken as Whitley Strieber, who's on vacation with his family in a remote cabin in the woods.
-When he wanders up into the mountains one night, Whitley ends up being abducted.
+When he wanders up the mountains one night, Whitley ends up being abducted.

 From here on out, everything changes for the Strieber family as Whitley is plagued with paranoia, fears of future visits, and nightmares of large bugs and blue doctors in white coats.